Data-Liberation-Front/csvlint.io/README.md

 NOTE: You may be set up for a non-default Pusher cluster (The default is ```us-east-1```), which causes some confusion.
 Look at your App overiew on pusher.com and get the Cluster value from the 'Keys' section.
 Add this to your ```.env``` file as ```PUSHER_CLUSTER=```

-Create an AWS S3 bucket and grant it's permissions accordingly
+Create an AWS S3 bucket and grant its permissions accordingly

 1. Log in to your AWS account and create an S3 bucket with a sensible name
 2. Now head to the AWS IAM (Identity and Access Management page)